apollographql/apollo-server/docs/source/features/plugins.md

           },

-          /* ... any additional request life-cycle events... */
+          /* ... any additional request lifecycle events... */

         }
       }